Oops. There was an error loading this page.

 Disclaimer: The information below is not intended as medical advice and is only intended to offer points you may wish to consider in 'non-emergency situations', together with signposting for more support.
 You should consult an appropriate medical professional if you have concerns about your or a loved one's health.
 Dial 999 in an emergency if someone is in a life-threatening condition.

-Understanding Depression in Pregnancy
+Understanding depression in pregnancy

 For many families, pregnancy is a time of great joy as prospective parents and siblings look forward to the new arrival.
 It's a time to make space for the new baby, choose names, and wait for the new family member to make an appearance.

 For some expectant mothers however, pregnancy can be a time of worry, stress and depression.
 Research indicates that mothers who are already caring for young children are particularly vulnerable to depression in pregnancy, and it's important that health professionals and family members can spot the signs to ensure that help and support is put in place when required.
+This is not a reflection of personal strength or readiness for parenthood and it is common to experience a wide range of feelings during this time.

-What Are the Symptoms of Depression in Pregnancy?
+What are the symptoms of depression in pregnancy?

 There are no distinctive symptoms of depression; it is a condition that can manifest itself in a number of ways.
 It affects people both physically and emotionally and can prompt behavioural changes.